linuxciscoarnaud/Pawn-jumps/README.md

 ![3-1](https://user-images.githubusercontent.com/1300982/51784902-5c3b4800-2150-11e9-8d60-54d2cbfde94c.png)

-the function shoud return -1.
+the function should return -1.

 Write an efficient algorithm for the following assumptions: